B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Tutorials/SchemaAnnotationTutorial.rst

 5. Check the output folder for the annotated genomic schemas (it should have all columns of both files except for the Proteome ID column of the annotation file).

-Note: for the other options the module follow the same procedure just using the appropriate arguments.
+..
+Note:: For the other options the module follow the same procedure just using the appropriate arguments.

 Example Output Structure
 ------------------------